sjriesterer/FriendsAndDragons/readme.md

 - Native hero: Heroes that are in a zone of the main path
 - Stranded hero: Heroes that are in the same section as the pivot hero but not in the main path
 - Alien hero: Heroes that are in a different section than the pivot hero
+- Downstream: Any item in a list that is further than a designated point (e.g. 20 is downstream from 8 in this list: [1,3,5,6,8,2,20,28,13])
+- Upstream: Any item in a list that is previous than a designated point (e.g. 3 is upstream from 8 in this list: [1,3,5,6,8,2,20,28,13])

 ## Example Terrain Map